Updated April 3, 2020

 - Utilities for which service began before Feb.
 15, 2020.

-The loan forgiveness amount is reduced if the recipient (1) uses more than 25% of the loan funds on approved non-payroll costs, (2) reduces the average number of full-time equivalent employees per month during the covered period below the lesser of (a) the average number of full-time equivalent employees per month from February 15, 2019 to June 30, 2019 or (b) the average number of full-time equivalent employees per month from January 1, 2020 to February 29, 2020, or (3) reduces the salary or wages of any employee in excess of 25 percent of the total salary or wages of the employee during the most recent full quarter during which the employee was employed before the covered period.
-There may be no reduction if a borrower re-hires the employees who earlier were terminated by June 30, 2020.
-This exemption for re-hires is subject to further clarification pending the release of additional federal guidance.
+The loan forgiveness amount is reduced if the recipient (1) uses more than 40% of the loan funds on approved non-payroll costs, (2) reduces the average number of full-time equivalent employees per month during the covered period below the lesser of (a) the average number of full-time equivalent employees per month from February 15, 2019 to June 30, 2019 or (b) the average number of full-time equivalent employees per month from January 1, 2020 to February 29, 2020, or (3) reduces the salary or wages of any employee in excess of 25 percent of the total salary or wages of the employee.
+There is an opportunity to eliminate these reductions if the borrower meets certain exemptions for the reduction of FTEs or qualifies for safe harbor by increasing FTEs or salary/wages before June 30 (8 week) or before the end of the year (24 week).

 EIDL: Applicants can have an existing SBA Disaster loan, or other loan and still qualify, but the loans cannot be consolidated